-If there is any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their Local Authority Designated Officer or local equivalent.
+If there is any doubt as to whether the information which has been shared about a team member as a low-level concern in fact meets the harm threshold, they should consult with their Local Authority Designated Officer or local equivalent and notify the safeguarding@ofgl.co.uk inbox

-6.1 Procedure following report of a Low-level concern
+6.1 Procedure following report of a low level concern

-Following receipt of a concern the Headteacher or equivalent, or the DSL will gather information as required depending on the concern being raised.
+Following receipt of a concern the Headteacher or equivalent will gather information as required depending on the concern being raised.
 All information received will be documented in writing.
-Records will be kept confidentially and shared only with the relevant staff and agencies, if and when the threshold criteria is met.
+Records will be kept confidential and shared only with the relevant team members, if and when the threshold criteria is met.
 They will be kept separately from the member of staff's personnel record and not referred to in references.

-A staff member who makes a low-level concern in good faith will suffer no detriment as a result of raising a concern.
+A team member who raises a low-level concern in good faith will suffer no detriment as a result of raising a concern.
 However, failure to make a low-level concern notification could constitute misconduct and lead to the implementation of the Outcomes First Group disciplinary procedure.